-RESPIRATORY CRITERIA HCPCS EQUIPMENT 1101 05 Apnea Monitors 1 Requests for apnea monitors are considered medically necessary when meeting one of the following (A-D): A. Apnea of prematurity- sudden cessation of breathing that lasts for at least 20 seconds or is accompanied by bradycardia or oxygen desaturation cyanosis in an infant younger than 37 weeks gestational age.
+RESPIRATORY EQUIPMENT CRITERIA HCPCS Humidifiers 53 Humidifiers are medically necessary if CPAP, bi-level positive airway pressure (BIPAP), or oxygen therapy has been prescribed for use in connection with medically necessary DME for purposes of moisturizing the oxygen.
+Humidifiers are used to prevent dry mouth, stuffy, congested, or runny nose and dry, burning, itching, or bleeding nose.
+E0555 E0560 E0561 E0562 Apnea Monitors 53 Requests for apnea monitors are considered medically necessary when meeting one of the following (A-D): A. Apnea of prematurity- sudden cessation of breathing that lasts for at least 20 seconds or is accompanied by bradycardia or oxygen desaturation cyanosis in an infant younger than 37 weeks gestational age.
 B. Apnea of infancy- an unexplained episode of cessation of breathing for 20 seconds or longer or a shorter respiratory pause associated with bradycardia, cyanosis, pallor, and/or marked hypotonia.
 The term apnea of infancy generally refers to infants with gestational age of 37 weeks or more at the onset of apnea.
 Bradycardia for infants is defined as a resting heartbeat of less than 80 beats per minute at one month of age, less than 70 beats per minute at 2-3 months of age, and less than 60 beats per minute at three months of age or older C. Monitoring for subsequent siblings of Sudden Infant Death Syndrome (SIDS) victims less than eight months of age 1.
 May be approved for a maximum of eight months D. Following an Apparent Life-Threatening Event (ALTE) 1.
 (ALTE) is characterized by some combination of central apnea or occasionally obstructive apnea, color change (usually cyanotic or pallid but occasionally erythematous or plethoric), and a marked change in muscle tone (usually marked limpness), choking, or gagging, which required vigorous intervention or cardiopulmonary resuscitation (CPR).
-Note: Children requiring home oxygen therapy, central hypoventilator, tracheotomy, and/or home ventilator support will be considered on a case-by-case basis.
-Note: Approval following apneic episodes resistant to treatment, such as Ordine's Curse, shall be considered on a case by case basis.
-E0619 A4556 A4557 Nebulizer, ultrasonic 25 such as Ondine's Curse, shall be considered on a case-by-case basis.
-Not medically necessary, as it provides no clinical advantage over use of a small-volume nebulizer (E0574) and compressor.
-E0575 IPPB & supplies Medically necessary for member/enrollee with respiratory disease when an incentive spirometer is ineffective.
-E0500 E0550 Humidifiers 1 Humidifiers are medically necessary if CPAP, bi-level positive airway pressure (BIPAP), or oxygen therapy has been prescribed for use in connection with medically necessary DME for purposes of moisturizing the oxygen.
-Humidifiers are used to prevent dry mouth, stuffy, congested, or runny nose and dry, burning, itching, or bleeding nose.
-E0555 E0560 E0561 E0562 Oximeter 12 Medically necessary for enrollees 20 years of age or under when used as a monitoring and alarm device for any of the following: A. To monitor individuals on a home ventilator or with a tracheostomy E0445
+Note: Children requiring home oxygen therapy, central hypo-ventilator, tracheotomy, and/or home ventilator support will be considered on a case-by-case basis.
+Note: Approval following apneic episodes resistant to treatment, such as Ondine's Curse, shall be considered on a case-by-case basis.
+E0619 A4556 A4557